sondredl/GodotDrone/README.md

 You can consult the Help screen in game for some drone basics and keyboard shortcuts.
 Do not forget to bind a button or axis to either Arm or Toggle Arm, or you won't be able to fly!

 ## Graphics
 The FPV camera has an optional fisheye mode, which feels more realistic than the standard game camera, but is also more expensive on your GPU.
 A cheaper version is available at the cost of visual quality.

 You will notice the only level is rather bland, I hope to change that at some point.

 ## Godot 4
 I started this project on Godot 3 a few years back.
-Now that Godot 4 is around the corner (beta 1 at the time of this writing), I am converting the project and will only continue working on Godot 4.x.
-This will happen on the godot4 branch until a stable version is out.
-There are some unresolved issues, though:
-* The fisheye camera does currenty does not work, as viewports have some unresolved issues
-* Control bindings are broken
-* Some HUD elements are broken
-* Audio cuts a few seconds after arming the drone
-* Probably more issues
+Now that Godot 4 is out and I have ported the game to it, I am in the process of refactoring my admittedly poor code.
+I definitely wouldn't call this version "stable" by any mean, but it is now more or less on par with the Godot 3 version.

 ## Development
 I started this project as a hobby, and am not currently looking for pull requests - but do feel free to open issues and leave feedback.
-Also, the codebase is probably horrible and I am planning to refactor most of it while porting the project to Godot 4.
+Also, the codebase is probably horrible and I am in the process of refactoring most of it after porting the project to Godot 4.